tresoldi/distfeat/README.md

 If you use `distfeat` or the standard feature model distributed with it, please cite it as:

 > Tresoldi, Tiago (2020).
 DistFeat, a Python library for manipulating segmental and distinctive features.
-Version 0.1.
+Version 0.1.1.
 Jena.
-Available at https://github.com/tresoldi/distfeat
+DOI: 10.5281/zenodo.3902005

 In BibTeX: